Professor John Baines

 Egyptology: art, archaeology, writing systems, religion, literature, social forms; comparative & theoretical study of early civilisations.

-John Baines was Professor of Egyptology in the University of Oxford from 1976 to 2013.
+John Baines was formerly Professor of Egyptology in the University of Oxford.
 He taught formerly at the University of Durham.
 He has held visiting appointments, in departments of Egyptology, anthropology, art history and archaeology, and Near Eastern Studies, at universities in Africa, Asia, Europe, and North America.
 Throughout his career he has sought to integrate the study of ancient Egypt into the wider discourse of the humanities and social sciences.
 He is a member of the American Philosophical Society and an honorary member of the American Oriental Society.